There are five steps in determining the value of vehicles.

 The household has less than $1,500 equity in it.

-For vehicles that are not excluded under step 1, the vehicle’s fair market value (based on the used-car blue book or other approved source) must be evaluated.
+For vehicles that are not excluded under step 1, the vehicle’s fair market value (based on the used car blue book or other approved source) must be evaluated.
 If the amount is greater than $4,650, the excess may be counted toward the household’s resource limit (see step 5).
 Under this step, each vehicle is evaluated separately against the $4,650 threshold.
 The values of multiple vehicles are not added together.
+If there are encumbrances, the equity value on the vehicle must be computed to determine whether the excess fair market value or the equity value will be used as the resource amount.

-After determining the fair market value of cars that are not excludable under step 2, an equity value may also have to be determined for some of these cars.
+After determining the fair market value of vehicles that are not excludable under step 2, an equity value may also have to be determined for some of these vehicles.

 a.
 Determine whether the vehicle is subject to the equity test.
-Cars exempt from the equity test include:
+Vehicles exempt from the equity test include:

 One vehicle per adult in the household, regardless of the use of the vehicle; and

-Any additional vehicle a household member under age 18 drives to commute to employment or training or education.
+Any additional vehicle a household member under age 18 drives to commute to employment or training or education; and

 b.
 Determine the equity value of any vehicle, licensed or unlicensed, not excluded under step 4a.
-Equity is the fair market value of a car less any encumbrances (for example, outstanding loan balances).
+Equity is the fair market value of a vehicle less any encumbrances (for example, outstanding loan balances).

-Count the appropriate amount toward the SNAP resource limit.
+Count the appropriate amount toward the Supplemental Nutrition Assistance Program (SNAP) resource limit.

 a.
 For each vehicle evaluated under steps 3 and 4, count the fair market value above $4,650 (step 3) or the equity value (step 4), whichever is higher.

 b.
-Add up the values established for each car under step 5a.
+Add up the values established for each vehicle under step 5a.

 c.
-Add the amount determined under step 5b to the value of the household’s other resources, and compare the result with the appropriate asset limit.
-If the total is no more than:
+Add the amount determined under step 5b to the value of the household’s other resources, and compare the result with the appropriate asset limit:

 For Expanded Categorically Eligible:

-NOTE: There is no change to SNAP households with all SSI, Cash assistance, or Family Works members.
+NOTE: There is no change to SNAP households with all SSI, Cash Assistance, or Family Works members.
 These households will not have to pass the gross or net income tests or a resource test.
-The household meets the resource eligibility requirements for SNAP.
+The households meet the resource eligibility requirements for SNAP.

 Household Type |